Gabrblal/Fractical/README.md

 For windows, compiling is currently broken due to GLEW.
 Eventually will need to download the windows precompiled binaries and change CMakeLists to detect windows and assume those binaries are present.

+After installing, press F7 for available tasks for reconfiguring (required to register new files), building the executable and running Fractical without a debugger.
+Press F5 to start the debugger on the current executable.